 You can log your CPD through your online MyCPD account, where you can view your CPD requirements and track your progress against them.
-It is your responsibility to log details of all the CPD you undertake on your MyCPD account - under the CET scheme in previous cycles, providers uploaded points for you to accept, but this will no longer be the case.
+It is your responsibility to log details of all the CPD you undertake on your MyCPD account.
 MyCPD can be accessed through your MyGOC account.